clemtibs/wf2ls/README.md

 correctly in assets, then create a new page with a list of missing files as a TODO list.
 One will be able to easily go through, download manually to assets, then the dead links will start to work normally.

+## Future Plans

+One of the last big features left to implement before 1.0.0 is a type of basic script language, to be including in the nodes themselves, to allow a limited set of actions to be carried out on nodes on the fly, rather than all nodes equally.

+This includes things like:

+- Converting tags to properties, adding new tags or deleting uneeded ones
+- Moving, or referencing nodes with certain tags or characteristics to the journal or anywhere else
+- Page splitting
+- Deleting or skipping node conversion
+- Temporarily toggling of certain options (metadata, formatting, etc)
+- Precise handling of time/date conversions
+- It will also need to be aware of recursion or a number of occurrences.

 ## Credits